Self-Employment Is Growing Among The UK Millennials

 To play winning poker, you need to be sharp, very intelligent, logical and able to completely immerse yourself in whatever you are passionate about.

 Many people use poker to get a quick release from their problems – a quick adrenalin rush, which leads to addiction problems.

 But there is a reverse side – a potential to earn a lot of money.

-Even though the global economy has stabilised, people have realised that going it alone can be a reality.
+People have realised that going it alone can be a reality.

 As self-employed, you are your business and your brand: your mission can be a comfy life or world domination.
 You decide.